Zvole (Prague-West District): Etymology

 The old Czech legal term zvóle referred to the right to use municipal property.
 The name of the village meant that all new settlers received this right.

 Geography

 Zvole is located about 11 km south of Prague.
 It lies in the Prague Plateau.
 The highest point is at 379 m above sea level.
 The municipality is situated on an elevated plateau above the Vltava River, which flows along the northwestern municipal border, just outside the municipality.
 The brook Zvolský potok originates in the centre of the Zvole village and flows to the Vltava.
-Two small fishponds are built at the spring of the brook.
+Two small fishponds are built at the spring of this brook.

 The rocks of the Vltava canyon and their surroundings in the northwestern part of the Zvole territory are protected as the Zvolská homole Nature Monument.
 It has an area of 49.9 ha.
 There are many endangered and protected species of plants and animals here, typical of the habitats of rocky cliffs, steppes and deciduous groves.